upupming/algorithm/leetcode/残酷刷题/README.md

 ### 前缀和

 - 2025.
 Maximum Number of Ways to Partition an Array
+- 1685.
+Sum of Absolute Differences in a Sorted Array
+- 2121.
+Intervals Between Identical Elements

 ### 排序

 - 1996.
 The Number of Weak Characters in the Game
+- 2007.
+Find Original Array From Doubled Array

 #### Quick Select